yaegassy/coc-tailwindcss3/README.md

   au FileType html let b:coc_root_patterns = ['.git', '.env', 'tailwind.config.js', 'tailwind.config.cjs']
 ```

-Also, `workspaceFolders` can be adjusted and added manually.
+Also, `workspaceFolders` can be adjusted manually.
 Set the directory where `tailwind.config.js` or `tailwind.config.cjs` exists.

 See the coc.nvim wiki for more information.